opentshirts/OpenTshirts/README.md

 --------------------------------------------------------------------------------

-In order to download lastest releases please go to
+In order to download latest releases please go to

 http://github.com/opentshirts/opentshirts/releases